 Once your baby is six months old, you can begin giving water in small amounts.
 This is the time when you introduce solid foods, and also when she gets more active.
 You can also offer clear soup but not soda or other sugary drinks.
 You may start with a sippy cup, spoon, or bottle feeder.

 Is It Not Safe To Give Water Before Six Months?

 - Affects nutrient absorption: Water fills the baby with empty calories and can affect her ability to absorb nutrients from breastmilk or formula.
 Breast milk or formula has enough water, extra water makes kids pass more urine.
 It can lead to weight loss and elevate the levels of bilirubin, and also increase the risk of infection.

-- Dehydration: According to the researchers at Johns Hopkins Children’s Center, US, babies younger than six months should not be given water as their kidneys are still not developed, they flush out sodium, along with excess water.
+- Dehydration: According to the researchers at Johns Hopkins Medicine, US, babies younger than six months should not be given water (3) as their kidneys are still not developed, they flush out sodium, along with excess water.
 The researchers at Johns Hopkins Medicine, US, have provided support for this statement, which has been thoroughly studied and proven (3).

 - Excess water can stimulate the kidneys to flush out sodium and electrolytes causing dehydration.